tomcadene/rapidread/README.md

 ### Installation
 - Clone the repository.
 - Add the rapidread.js script to your project.
-- Include the script in your HTML file as shown in the example.
+- Include the script in your HTML file as shown in the rapidrea/examples/example.html file.

 ### Contributing
 - Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any bugs or feature requests.